mozilla/kitsune/docs/conventions.md

     Etc. etc.

-Summary line should be capitalized, short and shouldn\'t exceed 50 characters.
+Summary line should be capitalized, short and should not exceed 50 characters.
 Why?
 Because this is a convention many git tools take advantage of.